-- Example: You have an inspection contingency, and the inspection is not to your standards, you can cancel your offer with no penalty.
+Example: An inspection contingency is common.
+If the inspection is not to your standards, then you can cancel your offer with no penalty.

-Debt to Income ratio (DTI) – The percentage of your expenses compared to your gross income.
-The front end ratio or front ratio is your proposed housing payment compared to your income.
-Your back end ratio or back ratio is all your monthly debt payments plus proposed housing payment compared to your income.
+Debt-to-Income (DTI) Ratio – The percentage of your expenses compared to your gross income.
+The front-end ratio (or front ratio) is your proposed housing payment compared to your income.
+Your back-end ratio (or back ratio) is all your monthly debt payments, plus proposed housing payment compared to your income.

 Down Payment – The amount you pay toward the purchase price of your home.

-Earnest Money – This is the money you pay up front to show the seller you are serious, or “earnest,” about buying the home.
+Earnest Money – This is the money you pay upfront to show the seller you are serious, or “earnest” about buying their home.
 The money is held by the escrow company and is applied toward down payment and/or closing costs when the transaction closes.
 Usually earnest money is between 1% and 3% of the purchase price.
-You can lose your earnest money, but only by backing out of the purchase contract without the appropriate contingency (see “Contingency”).
+You can lose your earnest money, but only by backing out of the purchase contract without the appropriate contingency.

 Escrow – The company that holds and accepts money from all parties involved in the transaction, then distributes it appropriately at closing.
 You often sign final loan paperwork at the escrow office.